ikthedar/LeetCode-Blind-Solutions/README.md

 Spet 7th: Last worked 27 days ago
 Start by watching the Apna college DSA notes videos > motivated > Work 1/2 easy questions > apply job > be desciplined again Will keep doing for 20 straight days from Sept 11 to Sept 30.
+Spet 11: Revised the notes I wrote in Notion